The Halifax Gazette – Canada’s First Newspaper

 How a Boston printer, his daughter, and a small shop in Halifax launched Canada’s newspaper industry.

 Halifax was still in its infancy when the idea of a local newspaper first took root.
-Founded in 1749, the city was just three years old when Bartholomew Green, an experienced printer from Massachusetts, packed up his press and made the journey north.
-He arrived in the fall of 1751, aiming to set up shop and launch a newspaper for the new British colony.
-Green passed away only a few weeks after reaching Halifax, before his vision could be fully realized.
+The city was just a few years old when Bartholomew Green, an experienced printer from Boston, Massachusetts, packed up his press and made the journey north.
+The press he brought with him was a small ‘common’ press and it would have been easy to ship from Boston to Halifax, a journey of three or four days.
+He arrived in the fall of 1751, aiming to set up shop and start a newspaper for the new British colony.
+Unfortunately Green passed away only a few weeks after reaching Halifax.

-That vision, however, didn’t die with him.
 John Bushell (1715 – 1761), Green’s former business partner, stepped in to carry the project forward.
-Bushell moved to Halifax with his family, including his daughter Elizabeth, an accomplished typesetter who played a key role in the family’s printing operation.
+Bushell moved to Halifax with his family, including his daughter Elizabeth, an accomplished typesetter in her own right.

 On March 23, 1752, The Halifax Gazette was published for the first time.
-It was a modest beginning – just one sheet, printed on both sides in two columns – but it marked a historic moment: the birth of newspaper publishing in what would eventually become Canada.
+It was a modest beginning – just one sheet, printed on both sides in two columns.
 Bushell was a skilled wood engraver and two woodcuts graced the front page: a ship in full sail on one side, a hunter in pursuit of game on the other.
 Both images captured the spirit of life in the colony.

-John Bushell passed away in 1761 at the age of 46 and was laid to rest in the graveyard of St. Paul’s Church in downtown Halifax.
-After his death, Anthony Henry took over operations and continued the Gazette’s legacy.
+John Bushell passed away in 1761 at the age of 46.
+Anthony Henry took over the paper and continued the Gazette’s legacy.

 A Paper with a Long Lineage